Interactive Investor Referral Code — 12 Months Free + £3,000 Transfer Bonus

 Under £10,000: ii Is Relatively Expensive

-On the Core plan (£5.99/mo = £72/yr), ii charges more than Vanguard (£48/yr at 0.15%), AJ Bell (£25/yr), or even Hargreaves Lansdown (£45/yr).
+On the Core plan (£5.99/mo = £72/yr), ii charges more than Vanguard (£15/yr at 0.15%), AJ Bell (£25/yr), or Hargreaves Lansdown (£35/yr after their March 2026 fee cut).
 If you are just starting out with a small pot, a percentage-based platform is genuinely cheaper.

 £30,000–£100,000: ii Starts to Win

-At £50,000, HL charges £225/yr vs ii's £72/yr.
-At £100,000, HL charges £450/yr vs ii's £180/yr (Plus).
-The flat fee becomes a significant advantage once you cross the ~£16k threshold vs HL.
-Vanguard remains cheaper until about £96k for ISAs.
+At £50,000, HL charges £175/yr vs ii's £72/yr (after HL's March 2026 fee cut from 0.45% to 0.35%).
+At £100,000, HL charges £350/yr vs ii's £180/yr (Plus).
+The flat fee becomes a significant advantage once you cross the ~£21k threshold vs HL.
+Vanguard remains cheaper until about £120k for ISAs.

 Over £100,000: ii Is the Clear Winner

-A £250k portfolio costs £1,125/yr on HL, £625/yr on AJ Bell, £375/yr on Vanguard, but just £180/yr on ii.
-At £500k the gap is enormous: £1,375 on HL vs £180 on ii.
-The savings compound year after year and can run into tens of thousands over a lifetime.
+A £250k portfolio costs £875/yr on HL (down from £1,125 before March 2026), £625/yr on AJ Bell, £375/yr on Vanguard, but just £180/yr on ii.
+At £500k the gap is enormous: £1,750 on HL vs £180 on ii.
+Even with HL's fee cut, the savings compound year after year and run into tens of thousands over a lifetime.

 The Bottom Line